 Rogelio is an Assistant Professor of the School of Computing and the Entertainment Arts and Engineering Program at the University of Utah.
-His areas of interest are computational psychology, artificial intelligence, game design, and interactive narrative.
+His interests include computational psychology, A.I., game design, and interactive narrative.

 Munzer earned his B. A. in Computer Engineering at the University of Khartoum in 2014.
-His areas of interest are virtual reality, 3D modeling, and animation.
-He is currently researching the effects of different types of interactive fidelities on VR users.
+His interests are virtual reality, 3D modeling, and animation.
+He is currently researching the effect of interaction fidelity on VR users.

 Ben earned his B. A. in English and is a writer, producer, and designer in the Entertainment Arts and Engineering: Master Games Studio.
-His interests include narrative, mechanics as metaphor, and UX.
-He is currently researching player unchoice and empathy.
+His interests include narrative design, mechanics as metaphor, and user experience.

 Run got his B.S. in Physics, B. E. in Finance at Shandong University in 2013, and his M.S.
 Degree in Physics at the University of Utah in 2017.
 His prior research was on 2-D materials, and smart devices.
 His current research is now on the design of agents in assorted play-styles.